Campus and Community

 Whitman offers students a classic, liberal arts campus that blends beauty with contemporary facilities, modern technologies, and historic buildings.
 Take a stroll along the well-groomed, beautifully landscaped paths of our campus and you’ll find why students describe it as the perfect place to strike a balance between the academic, the professional, the social, and the personal.
 Among your first must-sees:

 - The Ethernet- and wireless-capable Allen Reading Room within the state-of-the-art Penrose Library, open 24/7, which exemplifies Whitman’s dedication to learning and achievement.

 - Research laboratories in the recently remodeled Hall of Science, designed for collaboration between students and professors (don’t miss the environmentally friendly heating and cooling systems, which exemplify Whitman’s environmental ethic).

-- The Reid Campus Center, a gathering place for the entire Whitman community and an especially popular destination when Whitman President George Bridges holds office hours in the coffeehouse.
+- The Reid Campus Center, a gathering place for the entire Whitman community.
 Students may also rent sports equipment from the Outdoor Program rental office housed there, or sign up for community service opportunities through the Center for Community Service.